jorisroovers/memclient/README.md

 memclient set mykey myvalue
 # To retrieve a key:
 memclient get mykey
+# To delete a key
+memclient delete mykey
 # To list all available keys
 memclient list
 ```